nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### 1. Department name constraints

-* Department name will be case insensitive as case sensitivity does not create ambiguity between department names.
+* Department name will be case-insensitive as case sensitivity does not create ambiguity between department names.
 For example, 'Marketing' and 'marketing' are clearly the same department.

 * Department names will also allow special characters such as '(', ')' and ',' to account for department names with